Many women use feminine hygiene products as part of their daily routines. Let’s explore their value

 It’s important to understand that your skin is the only barrier between your body and the external environment.
 However, the tissue of the vagina and vulva is much more delicate compared to, for example, the skin on your feet.
 Using scented or fragranced products in such a sensitive area can easily cause harm, making it important to choose products carefully.

-The organisation, Women’s Voices for the Earth, has done a lot of work and research into feminine care products, and they’ve found that many of these items can be seriously harmful.
+The organisation, Women’s Voices for the Earth, has done substantial work and research into feminine care products, and they’ve found that many of these items can be seriously harmful.
 This is what they report:

 Popular intimate care products often market their wipes, washes, sprays, and more as “must-haves” for both health and self-image.
 They capitalise on the blatant and absurd underlying message that vaginas are dirty and in need of cleansing.
 These products may sound refreshing, but they often contain hidden harmful ingredients.